 Environmental Conditions

-Stress or a sudden life change, such as a move, parents' divorce, a death, financial difficulties, and even a new sibling, can evoke ADHD-like behaviors.
+Stress or a sudden life change, such as a move, parents' divorce, a death, financial difficulties, or even a new sibling, can sometimes lead to ADHD-like behaviors.

 Likewise, neglect, parental/marital conflict, inconsistent discipline, bullying, abuse, and other stressors can negatively affect a child's emotional and mental health.
 This can lead to distraction, inattention, restlessness, hyperactivity, and "acting out" behaviors that can resemble, but have nothing to do with, ADHD.